nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossed/troodon.md

 # They're blocking the bridge!
 Damn, that means you can't save the blue Euoplocephalus!

-Do you remember ^[the errand he asked you to go on?]
+Do you remember hearing about someone on this side of the river?

+# Only sam's date...
+The blue Euoplocephalus mentioned someone on this side of the river, too.

+# In what context?
+He had a favour to ask of you - something to tell them if you saw them.

-# What was the errand?
+# What was the favour?
 He wanted you to explain his situation to his brother when you crossed the river.

-He also said that they planned to meet each other ^ [at the waterfall.]
+He also said that they planned to meet each other near Rivenn-na falls.

 # How did he describe his brother?
 He said that they looked very similar to one another, except his brother is red.